abcminiuser/cpp-raytracer/Readme.md

 about this; it's the same as every other toy tracer written by every CS student at some point.

-Originally I wrote a ray tracer in Java back when I was a student in University (see above), which was appallingly slow if instructive to figure out.
+Many years ago I wrote a ray tracer in Java back when I was a student in University (see above), which was appallingly slow if instructive to figure out.
 This is a new implementation in modern C++.

 Originally written while I was sick at home, after being inspired by [Dylan Beattie's talk](https://www.youtube.com/watch?v=PNKlC3lk9Kg) on making a